anchovydev/anchovydev.github.io/_posts/2022-12-23-merry-holidays.md

 # merry holidays

-oops i forgot about this
+oops i forgot about this.

-if you're reading this, hi
+if you're reading this, hi.

 ## actual content

-happy holidays, whatever you celebrate - christmas, hanukkuh, kwanzaa, anchovy day, boxing day, anchovy day (1), or any other holiday
+happy holidays, whatever you celebrate - christmas, hanukkuh, kwanzaa, anchovy day, boxing day, anchovy day (1), or any other holiday!

 stay safe, and have fun!